DHRI-Curriculum/Data-and-Ethics/lessons.md

 Sustainable formats are generally unencrypted, uncompressed, and follow an open standard.

 <table>
-    <caption>A small list of open formats (more information on file formats are linked in each example):</caption>
+    <caption>A small list of open formats (more information of each file formats are linked in their examples):</caption>
     <tr>
         <th>Types of multimedia</th>
         <th>Examples</th>